gtianyi/boundedSuboptimalSearch/README.md

 ```

 ## Experiments Pipeline
-1. check if the bounded cost algorithm can solve single instance
+1. check if the bounded suboptimal algorithm can solve single instance
 ```
 cd
 cd <repo>